 All information collected and maintained by the unit shall be highly confidential, and access to that information shall be restricted by the Department.
-The information shall be used to control and limit the activities of gangs within correctional institutions under the jurisdiction of the Illinois Department of Corrections and may be shared with other law enforcement agencies in order to curb gang activities outside the jurisdiction of correctional institutions under Department and to assist in the investigations and prosecutions of gang activity.
-The Department shall establish and promulgate rules governing the release of information to outside law enforcement agencies.
-Due to the highly sensitive nature of the information, the information is exempt from requests disclosure under the Freedom of Information Act as information contained is highly confidential and may be harmful if disclosed.
+The information shall be used to control and limit the activities of gangs within correctional institutions under the jurisdiction of the Illinois Department of Corrections and may be shared with other law enforcement agencies in order to curb gang activities outside correctional institutions under the jurisdiction of the Department and to assist in the investigations and prosecutions of gang activity.
+The Department shall establish and promulgate rules governing the release of information to outside law 1 information, the information is exempt from requests for 3 disclosure under the Freedom of Information Act as the information contained is highly confidential and may be harmful if disclosed.
+6 performance.
+12